Virus pandemic reshaping air travel as carriers struggle

 "The new reality for us is fewer trips, longer stays, and being much more selective about which airline we'll fly," she said.

-Even frequent flyers like Seth Miller, who writes about travel on his PaxEx.aero website, are grounding themselves.
+Even frequent flyers like Seth Miller, who writes about travel at his PaxEx.aero website, are grounding themselves.

 "Much as I love and miss travel, it just doesn't seem worth the risk to me," he said.